commercialhaskell/stack/doc/faq.md

 These are written to `*.dump-*` files inside the package's `.stack-work` directory.
-Specifically, they will be available at `PKG-DIR/$(stack path --dist)/build/SOURCE-PATH`, where `SOURCE-PATH` is the path to the source file, relative to the location of the `*.cabal` file.
+Specifically, they will be available at `PKG-DIR/$(stack path --dist-dir)/build/SOURCE-PATH`, where `SOURCE-PATH` is the path to the source file, relative to the location of the `*.cabal` file.
+When building named components such as test-suites, `SOURCE-PATH` will also include `COMPONENT/COMPONENT-tmp`, where `COMPONENT` is the name of the component.

 ## <a name="dyld-library-path-ignored"></a>Why is DYLD_LIBRARY_PATH ignored?